 Some notable films are absent from Disney+ that you may have been expecting to find.

-Disney+ launched in the UK this week, and there’s no shortage of movies old and new on the service that many of us sat in isolation are starting to work our way through.
+Disney+ launched in the UK back in March, and there’s no shortage of movies old and new on the service that many of us sat in isolation are starting to work our way through.
 Disney of course bought up the 20th Century Fox movie studio too to bolster the back catalogue of titles.
 But still: there are films that are missing on the Disney+ service that you may well expect to see there.
 We’ve been digging into why they’re not there…

 The one absentee of the Marvel Cinematic Universe movies in the UK Disney+ line-up is The Incredible Hulk, starring Edward Norton.
 Yet this is down to the muddled rights for the character.
 Universal acquired them, and pressed ahead with the 2003 movie Hulk, directed by Ang Lee.